 Title 49: Transportation, Part 1544 – Aircraft Operator Security: Air Carriers and Commercial Operators, Subpart C – Operations, 1544.203 (f) (iii) The container in which it is carried is locked, and only the individual checking the baggage retains the key or combination;

-Basically, I, the owner, MUST not surrender my keys or combination to anyone.
+Federal regulations state that only the passenger should retain the key or combination, though enforcement practices can vary by airport.
 From a practical perspective, good luck with that.
 When fighting with the federal government over obscure details like this, you will not win in the short term.
 You may win in the long term, but the odds are you won’t make your flight at the scheduled time.
 So can you fly with a gun?
 Yes, but choose your battles carefully.
 You can be right all day long and still not make it past the TSA checkpoint.

 If you’re traveling with optics that you don’t trust with the baggage handlers, you can take those as carry-on baggage.
 Obviously, you have to remove it from your gun first!
 But it’s no problem to carry on a scope onto the plane as long as there is no gun attached.

-Video On TSA Rules On Can You Fly With A Gun
+Video On TSA Rules Regarding Flying With A Gun

-Can You Fly With A Gun If I Avoid Connecting Through New York
+Can You Fly With A Gun If You Avoid Connecting Through New York

-If you are legally allowed to have a gun from your departure point and legally allowed to have it at your destination, under federal law, you are supposed to be able to travel from point A to point B without interference.
+If you are legally allowed to have a gun from your departure point and legally allowed to have it at your destination, Under federal law, travelers are generally protected when transporting firearms between places where they are legal, though local enforcement and circumstances can still create complications.

-However, most times, if you have a connecting flight through New York, you’ll be fine.
+In many cases, a standard connection through New York does not create issues if the firearm remains checked and in transit.
 Your checked gun case will get moved on to the next flight, and all will be well.

 The gotcha occurs when the travel gremlins arrive.
-You have learned all about can you fly with a gun, but what if your flight is canceled or delayed, and you have to spend the night?
+What if your flight is canceled or delayed, and you have to spend the night?
 Now you are taking a gun from the airport baggage claim to the hotel and then back to the airport again.
-And given ridiculous laws like the new SAFE Act, your gun is most likely illegal in New York.
+And depending on the firearm and permits involved, possession may be restricted under New York law.
 You may meet Officer Friendly when arriving at the airport the next morning.
-Welcome to the pokey, and I hope you get along with your cellmate.
+This can lead to unexpected legal complications, which is why some travelers prefer to avoid itineraries that require taking possession of a firearm in such locations.

 Additional Resources